root cause analysis

 • Process improvement

-If you’ve ever spent a summer pulling weeds out of your backyard, you know that you have to pull out the entire weed‚ from the roots, or else it’s bound to come back.
+If you’ve ever spent a summer pulling weeds out of your backyard, you know that for many weeds, you have to pull out the entire plant including the roots or else they're bound to come back.

 Similarly, when a problem occurs within your company, the issue is bound to continue if you don’t identify and eliminate its cause.
 Figuring out what disrupts production and taking steps to correct the problem is the basis of any root cause analysis.
 And if you’ve never performed root cause analysis before, you’re in luck—we’ll walk you through the benefits and different methods you can use.